 So the first step you can take to prevent losing your beloved mother, mother-in-law, sister, wife, or yourself to this No. 1 killer of women is to know that there is a broad range of symptoms.
 And if you or your loved one is not feeling well and have never felt this way before, particularly if you’re experiencing chest or shortness of breath symptoms, you need to seek help.

 Second is to make healthy choices and third is to seek right medical care or attention of a cardiologist.
 Generally, doctors do not conduct routine screening electrocardiograms (EKGs or ECGs) or treadmill exercise tests in people without symptoms, especially young women without symptoms.

 But there are some cardiologists and heart surgeons, who tell you what kind of screening tests are available to women and which tests can help you provide an early diagnosis.

 So when it comes to heart disease, all these worrying factors along with where you stay in hospital, when you get your diagnosis, and whether you receive the right medication and treatment all point to the fact that risk of fatality from heart disease increases if you are not looked after by a specialist.

 Never ignore even the slightest warning sign as heart failure is often fatal.
 Hence it is very important that you choose your doctor carefully.

 Taking care of heart ailments under a heart specialist ensures that you get proper diagnosis and timely treatment of your ailment including state-of-the-art imaging and diagnostic equipment to promote healthy heart living.

 Unfortunately, heart disease took my mother but such a misfortune should not happen to you, start taking essential steps right from today.
-And if you smell some threat, gather all the information about heart specialists in Delhi or in your area to prevent heart-break and help your loved one live a longer, healthier life.
+And if you smell some threat, gather all the information about heart specialists in your area to prevent heart-break and help your loved one live a longer, healthier life.